hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 KTX2 and DDS files can include multiple mipmaps in one file.
 See the section about texture image formats below.
 I recommend using KTX2 files as much as possible.

 You don't need a full set of mip levels.
 Even a few will often help, especially if the player has anisotropic texturing enabled.

+## Filter mode override

+As documented in the ini file example above, texture filtering can be overridden on a per-hash basis.
+This works even if you don't actually replace the texture.
+This can be useful for enforcing nearest filtering on thing that look good pixellated, for example.

 ## Zipped texture packs